 - The Applicant is to provide a walking and cycling connection from the site to the boundary of 721 Horotiu Road. - The existing access is to be relocated and upgraded to a "Local Road" intersection standard with State Highway 39/Limmer Road.
-The intersection should be designed in accordance with the preliminary design drawing provided in Appendix B. - Special general information signs similar to an IG-6 stating "No overtaking on flush median" are to be installed at both ends of the proposed flush median if approved by the NZ Transport Agency. - The new access road typical cross section and the number of car parking spaces should be determined in the detailed design, but these should comply with Appendix A: Traffic in the Waikato District Plan. - The detailed design of the Airpark access and Access Road is to include street lighting in accordance with AS/NZS 1158 series Lighting for Roads and Public Spaces. - Airpark signage is to either meet the Waikato District Council requirements or be approved by the Council via resource consent process.
+The intersection should be designed in accordance with the preliminary design drawing provided in Appendix B, and the design is to have New Zealand Transport Agency approval. - The new access road typical cross section and the number of car parking spaces should be determined in the detailed design, but these should comply with Appendix A: Traffic in the Waikato District Plan. - Until the access road is vested in Council the Appli9cant will maintain a minimum of 50 m back from the state highway to Council's standard maintenance criteria. - The detailed design of the Airpark access and Access Road is to include street lighting in accordance with AS/NZS 1158 series Lighting for Roads and Public Spaces. - Airpark signage is to either meet the Waikato District Council requirements or be approved by the Council via resource consent process. - An independent safety audit is to be undertaken at design and post-construction stages for the proposed intersection with any audit recommendations and design changes agreed with the NZ Transport Agency.